xieyuheng/inner/notes/00033-do-a-project-like-an-adventure-game.md

 I think we can do a project like a soul game.

+- An experienced gamer of Dark Souls can carefully plan the order of explorations, and carrying out the quests with focus.

 # Quests

 For example, we can use _main quests_ and _side quests_ to organize our goals.